OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 Returns a string with the data type of o, such as undefined, string, number, boolean, etc. For example, a Transform operation using `value.type()` will convert all cells in a column to strings of their data types.

 ###### facetCount(choiceValue, s facetExpression, s columnName)
-Returns the facet count corresponding to the given choice value.
-For example, to create facet counts for the following table, we could generate a new column based on “gift” and enter in `value.facetCount("value", "gift")`.
-This would add the column “count”:
+Returns the facet count corresponding to the given choice value, by looking for the facetExpression in the choiceValue in columnName.
+For example, to create facet counts for the following table, we could generate a new column based on “Gift” and enter in `value.facetCount("value", "Gift")`.
+This would add the column we've named “Count”:

 | Gift | Recipient | Price | Count |
 |-|-|-|-|